tdunning/Tutorials/_docs/basic_features/Inviscid_Wedge.md

 ![Wedge Mach](../../Inviscid_Wedge/images/wedge_mesh_bcs.png)
 Figure (1): The computational mesh with boundary conditions highlighted.

 For this test case, the inlet marker will be set to a `MARKER_SUPERSONIC_INLET` boundary condition, while the outlet marker will be set to the `MARKER_OUTLET` condition.
-In supersonic flow, all characteristics point into the domain at the entrance (inlet marker), and therefore, all flow quantities can be specified, i.e., no information travels upstream.
+In supersonic flow, all characteristics are incoming to the domain at the entrance (inlet marker), and therefore, all flow quantities can be specified, i.e., no information travels upstream.

 At the exit, however, all characteristics are outgoing, meaning that no information about the exit conditions is required.
 Therefore, the outlet marker is set to the outlet boundary condition which, in supersonic flow, simply extrapolates the flow variables from the interior domain to the exit.
 In practice, a low back pressure is supplied to the `MARKER_OUTLET` boundary condition in the configuration file, but the propagation of information in this supersonic flow make it unnecessary information.

 ### Configuration File Options

 Several of the key configuration file options for working with CGNS meshes are given here.
 The latest version of SU2 ships with the source code for the CGNS library, and it will automatically be built and linked during the SU2 compilation process.
 Here, we will discuss a few options in the wedge configuration file as a practical example for getting your own CGNS mesh files working:

 ```
 % ------------------------- INPUT/OUTPUT INFORMATION --------------------------%
 %